 The contribution to energy from macronutrients, protein, carbohydrate and fat of the formulated healthy snack fell within the recommendations of the European Association for the Study of Diabetes (EASD) (EASD,2004).
-The percentage contribution from the macronutrients to total energy of the formulated snack compared well with the pGI of the formulated snack was 43.69 and the actual glycemic index was 36.5.
-All these values fell within the low GI category of foods.
-Prolonged or increased postprandial insulinemia has been shown to play a role in the development of insulin resistance and associated disease (Blaak et al., 2012).
+The percentage contribution from the macronutrients to total energy of the formulated snack compared well with the Nigerian diabetic snacks formulated by Onyechi et al., 2013.

+The glycemic index of the healthy snack fell within the low glycemic index range (\leq 55), as defined by the American Diabetes Association (American Diabetes Association, 2013).
+The predicted glycemic indices (pGI) of the ingredients varied from 23.91-41.49, whereas the pGI of the formulated snack was 43.69 and the actual glycemic index was 36.5.
+All these values fell within the low GI category of Prolonged increased foods. or postprandial insulinemia has been shown to play a role in the development of insulin resistance and associated disease (Blaak et al., 2012).
 The insulinemic index of the formulated snack was low.
-The estimation of the insulinemic index of foods is both theoretically practically significant as it will be important in the treatment of DM.
-The formulated healthy snack reported a lower GI, to that of snacks available in the local market.
+The estimation of the insulinemic index of foods is both theoretically and practically significant as it will be important in the treatment of The formulated healthy snack DM. reported a lower GI, to that of snacks available in the local market.